adamjeanlaurent/CSC412_Assignment/Prog04/Source/Version1/README.txt

 Steps:

-1. Find out how many files there are in the file path
+1. Find out how many files there are in the file path -- CHECK
-2. Store all files names
+2. Store all files names -- CHECK
 3. "Assign" each function call a certain number of files to check
     - This can probably be done with a function call for each "processs", where the function call checks those indexes in array of filename
 4. While checking, the function will append the file name appropriate list of filenames